freakmaxi/kertish-dfs/README.md

 ---
 ##### Creating Clusters

-**IMPORTANT NOTE: Data nodes sizes in the SAME CLUSTER have to be the same.
+**IMPORTANT:** Data nodes sizes in the SAME CLUSTER have to be the same.
 You may have different servers with different sized hard-drives.
-You should use the `SIZE` environment variable to align the storage spaces according to the the server that has the smallest hard-drive size**
+You should use the `SIZE` environment variable to align the storage spaces according to the the server that has the smallest hard-drive size

 - Copy `2020-dfs-admin` executable to `/usr/local/bin` folder on the system.